geojeff/busser/README.md

 busser and busboy use the node.js prompt module, along with the colors module, to prompt for and validate user input.
 After validation and parsing, user input is fed to nconf.
-So, busser is invoked with:
+So, busser is invoked with no arguments as:

-    node bin/busser.js --prompt
+    node bin/busser.js

 which will prompt for the following input items: